About geodesic domes

 Our outdoor living standard domes comply to, and exceed British wind and snow loading standards.
 No other glass building is as strong in extreme weather conditions.
 Please ask if you would like to see our certificate of design conformity or our structural analysis.

-All bespoke SOLARDOME® PRO domes (over 7.2m diameter) are structurally engineered to Eurocode standards and to meet individual wind and snow loadings.
+All bespoke SOLARDOME® PRO domes (over 6m in diameter) are structurally engineered to Eurocode standards and meet individual wind and snow loadings.

 Our SOLARDOME® PRO system is constructed from purpose-designed mill-finished aluminium profiles (alloy 6082 T6) for the strut and link arm section with a unique Geo-Lok aluminium nodal clamping mechanism.
 Structural silicone and glazing tape hold the glass panes in place, and are sealed with weatherproof sealant resistant to ozone, ultraviolet, and temperature extremes.

 - Single glazing – From 6mm thick panels.

-- Double glazing – dependent upon your chosen specification.
-U values of around 1.2w/m² can be achieved.
-We can also add safety film internally to create a laminated panel if used as a skylight.
+- Double glazing – U-values of around 1.2w/m² can be achieved, depending on your chosen specification.
+We can also include a variety of films internally to shade, tint or create a laminated safety panel.

-- Other – any material up to 100mm thick can be accommodated i.e. wood, metal composite or insulated panels (U values down to 0.35 w/m²).
+- Other – Any material up to 100mm thick can be accommodated (i.e. wood, metal composite or insulated panels).
 Insulation and/or acoustic materials can be fitted on the inside if required.

 Solardome® geodesic domes have been in production for over 40 years and the original models across the country are still going strong.
-Our geodesic domes are made with non-corrosive materials, are virtually maintenance free and should last several decades if looked after as per our recommendations.
-They can even be dismantled and rebuilt making them very cost effective over their lifespan.
+The latest generation of geodesic domes are made with non-corrosive materials, are virtually maintenance free and should last several decades, if looked after as per our recommendations.
+They can even be dismantled and rebuilt, making them very cost-effective over their lifespan.